Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Lake Tahoe also has a much higher population of 22,000 people compared with Mammoth Lakes which only has 8,000 residents.

-You can definitely feel the difference in size when wandering around the towns as Lake Tahoe has much more to do and a wider range of restaurants and shops compared with Mammoth Lakes.
+I could definitely feel the difference in size when wandering around the towns as Lake Tahoe had much more to do and a wider range of restaurants and shops compared with Mammoth Lakes.

-That being said, Lake Tahoe is also much busier than Mammoth Lakes and you’ll find it harder to escape the crowds.
+That being said, Lake Tahoe was also much busier than Mammoth Lakes and I found it harder to escape the crowds.

 Activities In Lake Tahoe

-The activities available in Lake Tahoe vary depending on which time of year you visit.
-Most activities take place in the lake itself.
+The activities available in Lake Tahoe vary depending on which time of year you visit – I personally visited in the summer but it’s also a great winter destination.

 Best Activities In Lake Tahoe: